 It’s once again everyone’s favorite time of year: Pine Island’s cranberry harvest is officially underway!

 As our team continues to renovate older beds to improve drainage and yield, we’ve been relying more and more on the Gates Harrow to knock the berries from the vines.
 The Gates Harrow is not as hard on the plants as the reel harvesters, and our renovation program is geared for increased efficiency by being user-friendly for equipment like this.
-And, of course, we’ve made some upgrades to the harrow over the summer that should make the process more efficient!
+And, of course, we made some upgrades last summer that have made the process even more efficient!

-“Getting started has been stressful but getting better,” says operations manager Matt Giberson.
+“Getting started has been stressful but getting better,” says Matt.
 “The quality looks great and the color looks great.”